BigRock32/Social-network/README.md

-Link to watch the project
+Link to watch the project: https://social-network-react-gold.vercel.app/

 # Getting Started with Create React App